 Beeswax adds a hardness to some of our soaps that would otherwise be fairly soft.
 This will ensure that your soap bar lasts a little longer than it may otherwise have done.

-Essential Oils are used in almost all of our soaps to both enhance the scent of our soap and to add beneficial properties.
+Essential Oils are used in almost all of our products to enhance the scent of our soaps and body butters.

 We use a variety of different essential oils and try to blend the different scents together to give the best, longest lasting result in our bars.
 Essential oils are classed as either top notes, medium notes or base notes and this defines how the scent will behave in the finished soap.
 For example, base notes tend to stick in the soap better than top notes do and for this reason we always try and add base notes into our blends.

-Unlike fragrance oils, essential oils are natural ingredients and the essential oils we use are all 100% pure and distilled through the steam distillation method.
-This means that you can be sure that the scents in our soaps are from all natural ingredients and the beneficial properties of each essential oil will be incorporated into the soap bars.
+Essential oils are natural ingredients and the essential oils we use are all 100% pure and distilled through the steam distillation method.
+They give a subtle yet beautiful scent to our range of soaps and body butters.